BrotherFatcake/notes/MongoDB/Mongoose.md

 //create seed data function with no args

     //log info with message to console that data is seeding

     //create const of empty array for seed data

     //loop through x number of times and push seed data with arg of generate data function with no args

-//return model and insertMany with arg of seed data
+    //return modelName and insertMany with arg of seed data

 //create generate data function with no args